Luke Air Force Base Information about Drones/Small Unmanned Aircraft Systems (UAS)

 Prohibited Flight over Military Installations

-All sUAS flight operations, including Public, Civil, and Model Aircraft, are prohibited within the airspace over select national security sensitive facilities (including Luke AFB, Luke’s Wastewater Treatment Facility, Falcon Dunes Golf Course, Aux-1, and Gila Bend Auxiliary Field), surface to 400 feet above the ground in accordance with UAS NOTAM FDC 7/7282.
+All sUAS/drone flight operations, including Public, Civil, and Model Aircraft, are prohibited within the airspace over select national security sensitive facilities (including Luke AFB, Luke’s Wastewater Treatment Facility, Falcon Dunes Golf Course, Aux-1, and Gila Bend Auxiliary Field), surface to 400 feet above the ground.
 These areas are designated ‘National Defense Airspace.’
-Operators who do not comply with this NOTAM may incur criminal charges under 49 USC 46307.
-Visit http://uas-faa.opendata.arcgis.com for more information and to see an interactive map of all locations specified in the NOTAM.
+Operators who do not comply with these drone restrictions may incur criminal charges under 49 USC 46307.
+Visit http://udds-faa.opendata.arcgis.com for more information and to see an interactive map of all locations.

 National Defense Airspace Maps Affecting Luke AFB and Flight Operations